frznprograms/S-BiNER/README.md

 I wish to give credit to the original creators of the concept of BinaryAlign, who also created the repository from which much of the code here was inspired, as well as the creators of the RoBERTa and XLM-R model, which were both utilised in this repo.

 I would also like to thank the good folks at Natural Semantics (Qingdao) Technology Co., Ltd. the main project owner of Hanlp, and Shanghai Linyuan Company for allowing the use of their tokenizer and models for research and teaching purposes.

+**Please include these citations if this work is reproduced or repurposed in any way.**

 @article{latouche2024binaryalign,
   title={BinaryAlign: Word Alignment as Binary Sequence Labeling},